anaconda-graveyard/docs.anaconda.org/README.markdown

 ```

 Running `conda env create` without any arguments creates a new environment using the environment.yml file in the current directory, which was downloaded from the repository itself.

+You only need to clone the repository and install dependencies once, but all the following steps will be done each time you make a new change.

 ## Create a new branch: